Irresistibly Ageless

 Skin type

 Your skin type plays a major role in how often you should be exfoliating.
-Normal skin can usually exfoliate 3-4 times a week, and possibly everyday, dry skin once or twice a week, oily skin probably everyday to minimize breakouts, and sensitive skin maybe once a week.
+Normal skin can usually tolerate 1-2 times a week, dry skin once or twice a week, and oily/combination skin 2-3 times a week to minimize breakouts.
+Sensitive skin types should only use chemical exfoliation, such as AHAs or fruit enzymes, and reserve exfoliation for only 1-2 times a month.

 Aging skin

-The natural skin-shedding process occurs about every 28 days or so, but as skin ages natural exfoliation slows down, leading to build up of dead skin and a dull complexion more often.
-Exfoliation helps speed up cell turnover, which in turn softens fine lines & wrinkles and diminishes pigmentation.
-So if you’re older and your skin can tolerate it, regular exfoliation is a very effective way to maintain a more youthful, brighter appearance.
+The natural skin-shedding process occurs about every 28 days or so, but as skin ages natural exfoliation slows down, leading to a build-up of dead skin and a dull complexion more often.
+Exfoliating a little more often helps speed up cell turnover, softening fine lines & wrinkles and diminishing pigmentation.
+So if you’re older and your skin can tolerate regular exfoliation, this is a very effective way to maintain a brighter, more youthful appearance.

 Weather & environmental conditions

-Weather and environmental conditions are also major factors in determining how often you may want to exfoliate.
-For instance, if you live in a hot, humid climate or have a job where you sweat or perspire, that is going to cause pores to open up and gather impurities & debris.
+Weather and environmental conditions are major considerations when determining how often to exfoliate.
+Heat expands & cold contracts, so for instance, if you live in a hot, humid climate or have a job where you sweat or perspire, your pores will open up and gather impurities & debris.
 In cooler, drier climates, fewer impurities penetrate the skin as pores do not expand as much.
-Heat expands & cold contracts.
-Regardless of the weather, your skin still picks up impurities every day, and dead skin forms daily.
-Pores get covered and oils & debris get trapped.
+Regardless of the weather, your skin picks up impurities daily, and dead skin forms, causing oils & debris to get trapped.
 It may not be much but the longer it stays in there, the duller skin becomes.
-At the end of the day, if your skin looks dull & listless exfoliation will revitalize your cells.
+At the end of the day, if your skin looks dull & listless, a very gentle exfoliation will revitalize your cells.

 There are 3 types of exfoliation